 “Etiquette means behaving yourself a little better than is absolutely essential.” - Will Cuppy

-While different organizations may vary in terms of their specific protocol, there’s definitely an etiquette to requesting time off that you can apply in most situations.
+While different organizations may vary in terms of their specific protocol, there’s an etiquette to requesting time off that you can apply in most situations.

 This one comes up in particular whenever you’re starting a new job with a new company.
-Every organization has its own official vacation policy, of course – but it will also have its own attitude towards actually taking time off, which may or may not align with the official policy.
+Every organization has its official vacation policy, of course - but it will also have its attitude towards actually taking time off, which may or may not align with the official policy.
 It’s important to take some time to gauge your new company’s culture and understand the best (and worst) times to take your PTO.

 Technically, according to the Fair Labor Standards Act (FLSA), companies are not legally required to offer paid time off or vacation.
-Obviously, if your benefits include a certain amount of paid time off, it’s your right to take it – but let’s approach this with a little grace, shall we?
+Obviously, if your benefits include a certain amount of paid time off, it’s your right to take it - but let’s approach this with a little grace, shall we?
 Present your time off request as an actual request, rather than a demand.
-It’s possible the days you’re requesting may present a huge problem for your team, or that your manager really needs you in the office on one of those days.
-Recognize that requesting time off is a conversation, not an edict – and choose a good time to approach your manager with the request, with enough time in advance to fully plan for your time out of the office.
+It’s possible the days you’re requesting may present a huge problem for your team, or that your manager needs you in the office on one of those days.
+Recognize that requesting time off is a conversation, not an edict - and choose a good time to approach your manager with the request, with enough time in advance to adequately plan for your time out of the office.

 This goes along with the previous piece of advice.
-Work with your manager when requesting approval for time off in order to make sure all bases are covered while you’re gone.
+Work with your manager when requesting approval for time off to make sure all bases are covered while you’re gone.
 Is an important deliverable due that day?
 Will you potentially miss a huge meeting?
 Discuss your plans with your manager to make sure that your requested days are a good time for you to take off.
 Plan to get ahead on projects and have everything lined up before you go, and make sure that you have a backup plan in place for a coworker to cover you if something comes up.